raspberrypi/documentation/configuration/device-tree.md

 There is therefore a need for a method of tailoring an overlay to multiple platforms with differing hardware.
 Supporting them all in a single .dtbo file would require heavy use of hidden ("dormant") fragments and a switch to an on-demand symbol resolution mechanism so that a missing symbol that isn't needed doesn't cause a failure.
 A simpler solution is to add a facility to map an overlay name to one of several implementation files depending on the current platform.

-The overlay map is a file that gets loaded at start of day.
+The overlay map, which is rolling out with the switch to Linux 5.4, is a file that gets loaded by the firmware at start of day.
 It is written in DTS source format - `overlay_map.dts`, compiled to `overlay_map.dtb` and stored in the overlays directory.

-This is an edited version of the current map file:
+This is an edited version of the current map file (the full version is available [here](https://github.com/raspberrypi/linux/blob/rpi-5.4.y/arch/arm/boot/dts/overlays/overlay_map.dts)):

 ```
 / {